 Student Initiated Withdrawal from Required College Preparatory Studies

 Students enrolled in college preparatory studies may, under certain exceptional circumstances and for one term only, withdraw from one required college preparatory course, but must meet with an educational planner/counselor to discuss their individual college preparatory education program.
 This conference should explore the consequences of withdrawing, such as delayed college readiness, restriction from college-level courses with required skill prerequisites, delayed entry into programs of study requiring certain skill levels, and other factors affecting the student’s educational objectives.
-If the educational planner/counselor approves the withdrawal, it will be sent to the Enrollment Services Office for processing.
 Students are required to continue with their college preparatory studies program at their next registration and will not be permitted to subsequently withdraw from required college preparatory studies.

 Wednesdays 8:30am – 5:30pm

 Retesting: Students can re-test on the TSIA once per day for a $30 fee for each day.
 Students are not allowed to re-test more than once per day due to our Banner system.
 Student must see Educational Planning & Counseling for a Testing Request form and pay the $30 fee at the Business Office.
 Bring Testing Request Form and receipt to the Test Center.

 The primary test we use at San Jac is called the TSIA.
 Students need to take the pre-assessment, once complete print your certificate and take it to an Admissions Advisor or the Admissions Office to get a test referral form.
 For more information about the pre-assessment click here.
 If your scores show that you’re ready for college, you’re in.
 If not, you’ll just need to take some developmental courses, which we offer right here at San Jac.